lwthompson2/UDPEvents/README.md

  - take a local timestamp
  - reply to the client with this timestamp, as an acknowledgement
- - parse the message as a TTL or Text event
+ - parse the message as either TTL or text
- - save the message in a queue, to be added to an existing data stream along with other data being processed
+ - save the message in a queue, to be added to the selected data stream along with other signals and events

 The ack timestamps are informational only.
 Clients can use them to check that they are connecting to UDP Events as expected, and can expect that the timesamps will increase over time.